ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 ./base/uk.ac.stfc.isis.ibex.ui/lib/opal-1.0.0.jar
 ```

-After upgrading the jars make sure to update the resferences to them in their project's .classpath and META-INF/MANIFEST.MF files.
+After upgrading the jars make sure to update the references to them in their project's .classpath and META-INF/MANIFEST.MF files.

 ### Target platform